TheTypoMaster/gray.net.au/posts/2007/11/22/When_good_ideas_go_bad.rst

 gaining a lot of experience and respect for a bundled open source platform called Zimbra.
 So I thought I could kill two birds with a one nuke and drop Zimbra onto a new Linux-powered machine.
 In principle, this was (and still is) a good idea.

+..
+TEASER_END

 It provides me, as an administrator, a number of benefits such as:

 + Centralised user/account management
 + Extremely simple deployment of virtual domains etc